jarne/Chat/README.md

 By default, the web server is now running on port 3000, so you can access it by opening `http://localhost:3000` in your web browser.

 ## 🙋‍ Contribution
 Contributions are always very welcome!
-It's completly equally if you're a beginner or a more experienced developer.
+It's completely equally if you're a beginner or a more experienced developer.

 Please read our **[Contribution Guidelines](CONTRIBUTING.md)** before creating an issue or submitting a pull request.

-Thanks for your intrest 🎉👍!
+Thanks for your interest 🎉👍!

 ## 👨‍⚖️ License
 [![Creative Commons License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/)